iamdudeman/sola-game-engine/README.md

   * Consider adding JsonAsset and JsonAssetLoader
   * Consider implementing generic SpriteSheetAssetLoader and generic FontAssetLoader utilizing platform specific JsonAssetLoader and SolaImageAssetLoader
+    * Maybe pass AssetLoaderProvider to each AssetLoader instance to make this easier
 * Rendering
   * SolaGraphics could cull entities that are outside the camera viewport
   * More BlendMode implementations